Planning Application Submitted to Shropshire County Council for a New Barn Conversion in Ellesmere.

 The building is located adjacent to the passing highway.
 The building sits on its own but has its own gated access from the road and a small yard area to the side.
 To the north and to the east there are open fields.
 To the west there is a detached dwelling not belonging to the applicant which is also surrounded by agricultural land.

-The building that is subject to this prior notification is currently used for the housing of cattle.
+The building was subject to the prior notificationproces for the conversionof agricultural buildings.
 The building itself is a steel portal frame with the walls infilled with concrete block work below eaves height and corrugated steel or timber boarding above.
 The roof is constructed of asbestos cement corrugated sheets.
 The building sits on a concrete floor.

 17/01481/PMBPA